Introduction

 Internet registries, like ARIN, RIPE, and APNIC, oversee these addresses.
 They once got large chunks from IANA but now, with the pool drying up, they’ve become stricter about handing them out.

-The IPv4 Buying Process
+The IPv4 Purchasing Process

 Determining the Need for IPv4 Addresses